 - The credentials of the medical professionals rendering the treatment

 - The personality and background of the at-fault party

-Of the above factors, medical expenses, wage loss, permanency of the injuries, and pain and suffering are the factors that are the main driver of damages.
-This is not a hard and fast rule however.
+Of the above factors, medical expenses, wage loss, permanency of the injuries, and pain and suffering are the factors that are main drivers of damages.
+This is not a hard and fast rule, however.
 Several situations can lead to extremely high compensation even when one or more of these factors is not present.